abilandz/PH8124/Lecture_4/Lecture_4.md

 ### 4. Catching user input: **read** <a name="read"></a>
 We have seen already how variables can be initialized in a non-interactive way, by initializing them with some concrete values at declaration.
 Now we discuss how the user's input from the keyboard can be on-the-fly stored directly in some variable.
 In essence, this feature enables **Bash** scripts and functions to be interactive, in a sense that during the code execution (i.e. at _runtime_), with your input from the keyboard you can steer the code execution in one direction or another.
 This is achieved with a very powerful **Bash** built-in command **read**.

-By default, the command **read** saves input from the keyboard into its own variable **REPLY**.
+By default, the command **read** saves input from the keyboard into its variable **REPLY**.
 Alternatively,  you can specify yourself directly the name of the variable(s) which will store the input from the keyboard.
 This is best illustrated with examples.

 **Example 1**: If we use **read** without arguments, the entire line of user input is stored in the variable **REPLY**, as this code snippet demonstrates: